ajaycalicut17/laravel-trash/README.md

 ## Usage

-Run the migrations to create the tables for this package:
+Run migrations to create tables for this package:

 ```php
 php artisan migrate